-Walt Disney World Resort announced today the popular Downtown Disney area will be transformed into Disney Springs over the next few years into a destination featuring more shopping, dining and entertainment with open-air promenades and springs all along the waterfront.
+Walt Disney World Resort announced today the popular Downtown Disney area would be transformed into Disney Springs over the next few years into a destination featuring more shopping, dining, and entertainment with open-air promenades and springs all along the waterfront.

 It’s a largely cosmetic makeover that will close to double the size of the existing area, though keeping many of its most popular venues while adding space for many new ones.
 Disney Springs will feature a mix of Disney and other brands, though specific venues have not yet been revealed.
-Included will be boutique shops and flagship anchor stores, with an emphasis on third party venues, which are reportedly footing the bill for at least half the cost of the project.
+Included will be boutique shops and flagship anchor stores, emphasizing third-party venues, which are reportedly footing the bill for at least half the project’s cost.

 As part of the announcement to the press, Mangum and Staggs narrated a virtual tour of a Disney Springs model, enhanced by digital projects, as seen in the video below.

 The model pictured below offers a nighttime overview of how Disney Springs will look when completed, stretching from the West Side to the Marketplace.
 To compare the current Downtown Disney area, note the Characters in Flight balloon on the back left of the model and the Planet Hollywood dome on the left.